HomerReid/scuff-em/doc/docs/reference/IncidentFields.md

  + [Gaussian beams](#GaussianBeams)
  + The fields of [point electric or magnetic dipole sources.](#PointSources)

+If you only need to run scattering calculations with a single type of incident field, you can just specify that field on the command line, as described in the sections below.
+If you want to run scattering calculations with multiple types of incident field (for example, perhaps at each frequency you want to consider two different plane-wave polarizations, or three different point-source locations) you will want to write an
+[incident-field file](#IFFile) describing an entire *list* of incident fields.

+[TOC]

 It is also easy to [define your own custom incident fields](#RollingYourOwn) for use in API programs.

+# Built-in types of incident field

 <a name="PlaneWaves">
 ## Plane waves